bigskysoftware/intercooler-js/www/_posts/2016-1-18-rescuing-rest.md

 forms, so it wasn't obvious what to do.
 Some people started including representations of links [encoded in the JSON itself](https://spring.io/understanding/HATEOAS), other people thought that [using HTTP headers](https://www.w3.org/wiki/LinkHeader) was the right approach.
 Lots of arguments were had and no one obvious and widely used solution emerged.
+Again, holy wars were waged, friendships were won and lost, and so on, ad internetum.

-Most normal developers dropped (or never understood) HATEOS in the JSON context anyway, so it didn't end up mattering too much, *except, unfortunately, that it was the most innovative aspect of REST!*
+Most normal developers dropped (or never understood) HATEOS in the JSON context anyway, so it didn't end up mattering too much, except that, unfortunately, *it was the most innovative aspect of REST!*

 As the wikipedia page says: